JJJ000/knowledge-repo.com/post/undo_git_commits.kp/knowledge.md

 git revert commit_hash
 ```

-This is a safer option as it doesn't permanently destroy any commits, but it does add an additional commit to the repository's history.
+This is a safer option as it doesn't permanently destroy any commits, and it does add an additional commit to the repository's history.